 - Invite Phil Cousineau to lecture or lead a workshop on myth, creativity, writing, travel, sports, beauty

-- Inquire about film or manuscript consultations with Phil Cousineau
+- Inquire about film or book manuscript consultations with Phil Cousineau

 - Invite Phil Cousineau to lead you or your group on a customized travel program